derdentyler/YouTube-RAG-Assistant/README.md

 In the future, I plan to add the following features:

+- **CI/CD**: To improve code quality and ensure stability with CI/CD.
+- **Ranking module**: To classify prompts by their usefulness using additional ranking methods.
 - **Docker**: To containerize the project for easier deployment and scaling.
-- **Unit Tests**: To improve code quality and ensure stability with automated testing.
-- **Ranking Techniques in RAG**: To classify prompts by their usefulness using additional ranking methods.
+- **Refactoring**: Add type annotations.
+Add Config pydantic-class.
 - **User Interface (UI)**: To provide a user-friendly interface for interacting with the API.